marioy47/blog-site/posts/js-functional-programming-intro/index.md

 So if you are a React developer, you should have a good grasp of functional programming.
 It not only allow you to understand the code better, but it will make you code better at the end.

-[On part 2 of this mini series](/js-functional-programming-concepts) I'll be going over composition and currying a little deeper so you can start using them in your programs.
+[On part 2 of this mini series](/js-functional-programming-concepts) I'll be going over some concepts like _Immutability_, _Purity_, and _Recursion_ to finally understand what functional programming works.

 Finally, you can browse the code in this blog on [this GitHub repo](https://github.com/marioy47/js-functional-programming)